leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

    \DP
    \end{center}

-In this proof, "zero" copies of :math:`A` have are canceled.
+In this proof, zero copies of :math:`A` are canceled.

 Also notice that although we are using letters like :math:`A`, :math:`B`, and :math:`C` as propositional variables, in the proofs above we can replace them by any propositional formula.
 For example, we can replace :math:`A` by the formula :math:`(D \vee E)` everywhere, and still have correct proofs.
 In some presentations of logic, different letters are used for to stand for propositional variables and arbitrary propositional formulas, but we will continue to blur the distinction.
 You can think of :math:`A`, :math:`B`, and :math:`C` as standing for propositional variables or formulas, as you prefer.
 If you think of them as propositional variables, just keep in mind that in any rule or proof, you can replace every variable by a different formula, and still have a valid rule or proof.